Demonstrations & Assemblies

 In order to assure a balanced and equitable protection of the rights of free expression and the rights of all members of the community to pursue their responsibilities and enjoyment of their benefits as members of the University community, the procedures set forth below shall apply.

-Individuals who are not students or employees of the University, and organizations that are not sponsored by the University, are required to schedule University space through its Office of Continuing Education in accordance with the Regulation entitled “Scheduling of University Facilities,” and pay for the use of space and services in accordance with it and any fee schedules.
-Any University employee, student or organization sponsoring a non-University individual or organization for the purpose of holding meetings, demonstration or assembly without the express understand and permission of the Office of Continuing Education is participating in fronting for the organization which is prohibited by University policy.
+Individuals who are not students or employees of the University, and organizations that are not sponsored by the University, are required to schedule University space in accordance with the Regulation entitled “Scheduling of University Facilities,” and pay for the use of space and services in accordance with it and any fee schedules.
+Any University employee, student or organization sponsoring a non-University individual or organization for the purpose of holding meetings, demonstration or assembly without the express understand and permission of the Dean of Students Office is participating in fronting for the organization which is prohibited by University policy.
 “Fronting” is defined as permitting a non-University individual or organization to use University space, facilities and services under the guise that the activity is a University sponsored program in order to avoid payment or compliance with University policies.

 Policy and Procedures for Planned Demonstrations or Assemblies